Business rates rateable values

 The VOA is responsible for calculating the rateable value of your property.

 We use the rateable value to calculate your business rates bill.
-They are responsible for billing and collection of business rates including any relief from payment.
+We are responsible for billing and collection of business rates including any relief from payment.

 If you are unsure on how business rates is calculated, you can go to gov.uk and search 'business rates' or view the VOA's Introduction to Business Rates